Little vetoes new initiative restrictions

 “Although S 1159 and its companion, H 296, attempt to give rural Idahoans a greater voice in the initiative process, I believe these bills could give a lone federal judge the only voice in defining our initiative process,” Little continued.
 “I cannot in good conscience let that happen.”

-The bills, which were supported by a majority of Republicans in the Legislature, come on the heels of last year's successful effort to expand Medicaid via ballot initiative against the will of many GOP lawmakers.
-Democrats dubbed the bill the "Revenge on Voters Act," and Democrats and Medicaid expansion advocates have been pushing hard to stop the bills.
-Thousands of people called Little urging him to veto.
+The bills, which were supported by a majority of Republicans in the Legislature, come on the heels of last year’s successful effort to expand Medicaid via ballot initiative against the will of many GOP lawmakers.
+Democrats dubbed the bill the “Revenge on Voters Act,” and Democrats and Medicaid expansion advocates have been pushing hard to stop the bills.
+Thousands of people called Little urging him to veto, and people who testified at the several public hearings overwhelmingly opposed the bills.

-The bill's supporters said they were necessary to ensure rural Idahoans are represented in the initiative process.
+“The decision to veto the Revenge on Voters Act will be one of the most important parts of the governor’s legacy,” said Minority Caucus Chairwoman Rep. Elaine Smith, D-Pocatello.
+“He has shown that his administration will prioritize people over special interests.”

+Majority Caucus Chairwoman Rep. Megan Blanksma, R-Hammett, said she was disappointed in the veto but that House Republicans “look forward to working with the governor on future legislation that protects Idaho’s processes from out-of-state special interest groups.”